-2 Methods

-Evaluation by simulation
+Evaluation

-CodeMapper cannot be evaluated directly because the manual revision phase offers full control over the mapping through the operations for addition and removal of concepts.
-Also, domain-specific expertise of the event and the targeted databases is always required to decide upon the inclusion and exclusion of specific concepts in the mapping and CodeMapper is not supposed to replace such expertise.
-To estimate the effectiveness of CodeMapper anyhow, we carried out an automatic simulates of the informed usage of CodeMapper on the basis of a manually created mapping.
+In the remainder of this article, we present an evaluation of the efficiency of CodeMapper, focussing on the combined steps of automatic concept identification and concept expansion (see figure 3).
+The evaluation is based on reference code sets for a number of events that have been created manually in a previous project from textual case definition.
+For each event, we first applied the concept identification step of CodeMapper on the case definition that was also used for the reference sets, and applied then an iterative, automated revision strategy to improve the mapping.
+The revision strategy comprised the expansion of concepts and the simultaneous pruning of false-positive concepts that do not contain codes of the reference mapping.
+This automatic strategy was chosen to simulate the manual usage of CodeMapper by a user who uses concept expansion to improve the sensitivity of the mapping and who decides the inclusion of expanded concepts by their relevance for the event.
+We evaluated the performance of the mapping after each expansion by comparing the codes introduced by the mapping with the reference code sets.

+Figure 3: Automatic evaluation of CodeMapper.
+The 1mappings baseline0, baseline, and expandi on the left are compared with the reference code sets.

-The mapping that resulted from only indexing the case definition constituted the baseline of the evaluation.
-Only concepts that belong to the semantic group of diseases are retained, corresponding to the automatic preselection of concepts in the application.
-Consecutive variations of the mapping were created by expanding all concepts to more general and more specific concepts, and retaining the expanded concepts only if they contained codes that were also present in the reference code sets.
-This procedure is to simulate the informed usage of CodeMapper, i.e. by a user who can judge the relevance of expanded concepts.
-For the evaluation, we consider the baseline mapping and its variations expandi that were created by expanding the concepts i times consecutively.
+The result of the automatic concept identification in the case definition served as the baseline of the evaluation.
+The mapping baseline0 contained all concepts that were identified in the case definition.
+The mapping baseline consisted only of concepts that belong to the semantic group of disorders, corresponding to the automatic preselection of concepts on the first screen of the application.
+The comparison of the mappings baseline0 and baseline provides an evaluation of preselecting concepts by semantic group on the first screen of CodeMapper.

+The baseline mapping was successively revised by expanding each concept of the mapping to broader or narrower concepts according to the expansion operations in CodeMapper, and retaining expanded concepts only if they contained codes from the reference sets.
+The mappings expandi were created by expanding the concepts successively i times.

-Agenerated mapping was evaluated by comparing the code sets of each coding system with the code sets in the reference mapping.
-This comparison yields the number of true positive codes (TP), false positive codes (FP) and false negative codes (FN).
-The sensitivity of a generated code set is defined as TP/(TP+FN) and the positive predictive value is defined as TP/(TP+FP).
+A mapping was evaluated by comparing the associated code sets of each coding system with the codes of the reference set.
+This comparison yielded the number of true positive codes (TP), false positive codes (FP) and false negative codes (FN).
+The sensitivity of a generated code set was defined as TP/(TP+FN) and the positive predictive value (PPV) was defined as TP/(TP+FP).
 For each coding systems the macro-average of sensitivity and PPV over all events in the reference mappings are reported.

-The maximum-sensitivity mapping
+The max-sensitivity mapping